Investing in India’s Education Market: New Growth Drivers

 How India is making investment opportunities more accessible

-India is now the second largest market for e-learning after the US, and is forecast to hit the US$1.96 billion mark in market value with 9.5 million users by 2021.
+India is now the second largest market for e-learning after the US, and was forecast to hit the US$1.96 billion mark in market value with 9.5 million users by 2021.
+As e-learning continues to grow more popular, India’s own education technology (Edtech) sector is expected by industry analysts to become a US$30 billion industry over the next decade.

 The Indian government has undertaken several measures to improve the quality of education in the country and make secondary and higher education accessible to a larger proportion of its population.
 The steps taken are: